-3) If the connection type detected is Static IP, the next screen will appear as shown in Figure 3-8.
+3) If the connection type detected is Static IP, the next screen will appear as shown in Figure 3-10.

-Figure 3-8 Quick Setup - Static IP
+Figure 3-10 Quick Setup - Static IP

-- > IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
-Enter the IP address into the field. - > Subnet Mask - The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - Primary DNS Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field. - 4.
-Click Next to continue, the Wireless settings page will appear as shown in Figure 3-9.
+- IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
+Enter the IP address into the field. - Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - Default Gateway - Enter the gateway IP address into the box if required. - Primary DNS - Enter the DNS Server IP address into the box if required. - Secondary DNS If your ISP provides another DNS server, enter it into this field. - Click Next to continue, the Wireless settings page will appear as shown in Figure 3-11.

-Figure 3-9 Quick Setup - Wireless
+Figure 3-11 Quick Setup - Wireless

-- Wireless Radio Enable or disable the wireless radio choosing from the drop-down list. - Wireless Network Name Enter a value of up to 32 characters.
+- Wireless Radio The wireless radio can only be enabled/disabled by using the WIFI ON/OFF switch on the device. - Wireless Network Name Enter a value of up to 32 characters.
 The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
 Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
 This value is case-sensitive.
 For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
 This field specifies the region where the wireless function of the Router can be used.
 It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.